attack-of-perl/personal/332/Lab4/ReadMe.txt

   -----------

 Formatting Saved Gomoku Games: Our Approach
-  Our approach for saving a Gomoku game creates a file that follows this format:
+  My approach for saving a Gomoku game creates a file that follows this format:

   -----------
   gomoku